Joe Rogan Experience Hosts Debate Between Jack Dorsey, Tim Pool, and Vijaya Gadde (On Social Media 2)

 By John Corry, photo from The Joe Rogan Experience on Facebook

-Or: ish /> a TOTAL political debate has to include a fair amount of grandstanding, finger pointing, and at least THREE (3) random personal insults, two of them including a 'curse-word’ or inimitable insult, or, for the REAL over-achiever, both (fuck-tard cock-bleecher 2pac-fan-from-the-Bronx (Pencil Neck Schiff (think about it))).
-Gone are the sequitur days of Plato and his ‘students’ at the Academy conversing over the nature of humanity and holding politicians responsible for conversing over the nature of humanity /> there’s cash to be made now ($$$); any sense having to do more with a state of calmness necessary for critical thought than the most recent rendition of the possibility of Judas being a real person is antithetical to the existence of power (or: human existence, because all human existence is is the struggle for power (obviously)), even outside of human input, outside of its most fundamental relations with humans, or with consciousness/intellect, or within humans themselves (oh)…
+Or: ish /> a real political debate can no longer include anything but grandstanding, finger pointing, and at least THREE (3) random personal insults, two of them including a 'curse-word’ or some type of identitarian insult (or, for the over-achiever: both (fuck-tard cock-bleecher 2pac-fan-from-the-Bronx (Pencil Neck Adam Schiff (think about it)))).
+Gone are the sequitur days of Plato and Aristotle at the Academy conversing over the nature of humanity and holding politicians responsible for conversing over the nature of humanity; any sense having to do more with the state of calmness necessary for critical thought than the most recent rendition of the possibility of Judas being a real person is antithetical to the existence of power (or: human existence (because all human existence is is the struggle for power (obviously))), even outside of human input– outside of its most fundamental relations with humans, or with consciousness/intellect, or within humans themselves.

 Tim Pool runs several YouTube channels releasing content seven days a week (his Tim Pool channel is primarily fact-based commentary on issues either not covered much by the mainstream, or covered by them in biased ways, and his Timcast channel has more of an opinion style (also see his Subverse)).
-While one could certainly blame Rogan’s interviewing style for the–FUCK!
-(Rogan later explained that what he was trying to do with the original interview was get at what Dorsey thinks of the future of social media, and of what the problem with it may be, not so much what Dorsey may have been doing wrong, specifically, or any of that^ with a more confrontational style relegating any natural conversation off the point inherently distracting)–the allegations against Twitter are not to be taken lightly, in any context, but especially in how they pertain to the question of the future of free speech.
+While one could blame Rogan’s more ‘open’ interviewing style for the–FUCK!
+(Rogan later explained that his goal in the original interview was to get at what Dorsey thinks of the future of social media, not so much what Dorsey may have been doing wrong in his role in it, or any of that^ with a more confrontational style relegating any natural conversation off the point inherently distracted)–the allegations against Twitter are not to be taken lightly in any context, but especially in how they pertain to the concept ‘free speech’ following the advent of the internet.

-Anyway: Tim Pool unleashed on the guy.
-Top Twitter lawyer Vijaya Gadde did her best to lighten the blow, but the towel was thrown before the show even started:
+Anyway: Pool unleashed on him (Dorsey).
+Top Twitter lawyer Vijaya Gadde did her best to lighten the blow, but the towel was thrown long before the show even started: